YJiangcm/GOLF_for_IDRR/README.md

 ### Requirements

-First, install PyTorch by following the instructions from [the official website](https://pytorch.org).
+Firstly, install PyTorch by following the instructions from [the official website](https://pytorch.org).
 To faithfully reproduce our results, please use the correct `1.10.1` version corresponding to your platforms/CUDA versions.
 PyTorch version higher than `1.10.1` should also work.
+Secondly, install torch_geometric by following the instructions from [the official website](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

 Then run the following script to install the remaining dependencies,